Skip to content

 # --- end outport.dev ---

-Run outport apply again — you'll get the same ports every time.
+Run outport up again — you'll get the same ports every time.
 It's idempotent.

 What Just Happened